 RT @brodyfla15: it's obvious you are just an ignorant mouthpiece for SB Nation.
 You should delete your twitter account and move on from UF— Alligator Army (@AlligatorArmy) April 29, 2013

-I don't think I have a monopoly on truth or right-minded thinking, but I pride myself on thinking deeply and honestly.
+I don't think I have a monopoly on truth or right-minded thinking, and I don't think anyone does, or ever will.
+But I pride myself on thinking deeply and honestly.
 I try to do that with Tebow like I try to do that with everyone: This is why it troubles me when it is revealed that Tebow lied to hide concussion symptoms before a game, or when college success is used as evidence supporting Tebow's NFL credentials when he was doing things very differently in college, because hiding a concussion would trouble me if I knew about any athlete doing it, and because shifting the target when talking about an athlete is intellectually dishonest.

 I defend Tebow when it's worthwhile, too, and have defended Tebow fans who get so few legitimate chances to point and laugh at skeptics; I've even used Tebow to take shots at Peyton Manning, which I think is fair and honest because I am far from alone in using many opportunities to take shots at Peyton Manning.